 Joanne’s paternal grandmother was Kathleen Rowling, whose name became Rowling’s second name after her publishers suggested that young boys of that time may be hesitant to read a book written by a woman.

 Joanne’s great grandfather from her mother’s side was a French soldier named Louis Volant who fought in the First World War.
 He won the War Cross for protecting the village of Courcelles-Le-Comte.
 He later married an Englishwoman Eliza Smith in 1900 at Gorleston, Norfolk and the couple settled in London where Louis worked as a waiter at a restaurant.
-Another maternal great grandfather of Joanne was Dugald Campbell, a Scottish man from Lamlash, which is a village in the Isle of Arran.
+Another maternal great-grandfather of Joanne was Dugald Campbell, a Scottish man from Lamlash, which is a village on the Isle of Arran.

 It was also found out later, after extensive research that two of Rowling’s ancestors died tragically in their 30s.
 William Scott Andrews, who is a distant ancestor of Rowling was a fisherman in Buckinghamshire and he died in 1860, at the age of 32.
 Another ancestor of Rowling, William Thomas Blay who was a brush maker, died in 1857, aged 39.